etalab/api-infrastructure/README.md

-# api-infrastructure
+# Ansible Collection - etalab.api_infrastructure

-Ansible collection developped as unified shared roles
+Documentation for the collection.